 Trauma, Violence & Abuse

 Casey, Erin; Carlson, Juliana; Two Bulls, Sierra; and Yager, Aurora, "Gender Transformative Approaches to Engaging Men in Gender-Based Violence Prevention: A Review and Conceptual Model" (2016).
-Social Work Publications.
+Social Work & Criminal Justice Publications.
 433.